lewagon/dotfiles/03-AR-Database/04-ActiveRecord-Advanced/01-Associations/README.md

 Make sure you add the code in your models to access posts from a user instance, and the user from a given instance.

+### Seed with user and posts

+Write a seed that populate your database with 5 users and between 5 and 10 posts per user.
+Feel free to use any strategy you want (faker or API).